 We will create a python script which will run on every reboot and will send the IP address to a telegram channel.

-- First we need to create a telegram bot and add it as administrator to the desired telegram channel where you wish to receive the messages.
+- First, we need to create a telegram bot and add it as an administrator to the desired telegram channel where you wish to receive the messages.

 - Login to your Raspberry pi.

 - First, create a virtual environment using python3.
 We will install all the required packages and dependencies in this virtual environment using pip.

 - Please refer this article to create a virtual environment, to activate it and installing the packages.

 requirements.txt and paste below content in it.
 It is a list of packages you will require for your future python programs.

 - Activate the virtual environment and install the telegram package in it using the command